-line 10 - The score a person receives when taking a

-test is important.
-Thus, we will have the

-computer keep track of the score for us.

-In this line, we will initialize our

-variable score at Ø. We do this because at

-the beginning of a test, there is no grade.

-Once a question has been answered correctly

-or incorrectly there is a positive or

-negative score.
+Line 10 The score a person receives when taking a test is important.
+Thus, we will have the computer keep track of the score for us.
+In this line, we will initialize our variable score at e.
+We do this because at the beginning of a test, there is no grade.
+Once a question has been answered correctly or incorrectly there is a positive or negative score.

-NOTE: In BASIC, it is actually often not necessary to initialize a variable to Ø. The RUN command automatically initial-izes all variables to Ø. All that is necessary is to name the variable.
+NOTE: In BASIC, it is actually often not necessary to initialize a variable to e.
+The RUN conunand automatically initializes all variables to e.
+All that is necessary is to name the variable.

-- line 20 PRINT statement indicates our first question. - line 30 the value of our variable CORRECTANSR is set at 1.
-We did this because the answer to the question is 1. - line 40 the INPUT statement allows the user to enter data. - line 50 forces the computer into making a decision.
-If the answer is incorrect, PRINT the correct answer. - line 60 forces the computer into making a decision.
-If the answer is correct, PRINT a remark which praises the user and increases the user's score by 1. - line 70 PRINT statement indicates our second question. - line 80 the value of our variable CORRECTANSR is set at 3.
-Again, we did this because the answer to the question is 3. -90--
+- Line 20 PRINT statement indicates our first question. - Line 30 The value of our variable CORRECTANSR is set at 1.
+We did this because the answer to the question is 1. - Line 40 The INPUT statement allows the user to enter data. - Line 50 forces the computer into making a decision.
+If the answer is incorrect, PRINT the correct answer. - Line 60 forces the computer into making a decision.
+If the answer is correct, PRINT a remark which praises the user and increases the user's score by 1. - Line $7\emptyset$ PRINT statement indicates our second question. - Line $8\emptyset$ The value of our variable CORRECTANSR is set at 3.
+Again, we did this because the answer to the question is 3.

-- line 90 the INPUT statement allows the user to enter data. - line 100 forces the computer into making a decision.
-If the answer is incorrect; PRINT the correct answer. - line ll0 forces the computer into making a decision.
-If the answer is correct, PRINT a remark which praises the user and increases the user's score by l. - line 120 PRINT statement indicates our third question. - line 130 the value of our variable CORRECTANSR is set at 2.
-We did this because the answer to the third question is 2. - line 140 the INPUT statement allows the user to enter data. - line 160 forces the computer to determine if the answer is correct.
-If so, PRINT a remark which praises the user and increases the user's score by 1. - line 290 PRINT statement indicates the end of our program and displays the user's score.
+- Line $9\emptyset$ The INPUT statement allows the user to enter data. - Line 100 forces the computer into making a decision.
+If the answer is incorrect: PRINT the correct answer. - Line 110 forces the computer into making a decision.
+If the answer is correct, PRINT a remark which praises the user and increases the user's score by 1. - Line $12\emptyset$ PRINT statement indicates our third question. - Line 130 The value of our variable CORRECTANSR is set at 2.
+We did this because the answer to the third question is 2. - Line 150 forces the computer into another decision.
+If the answer is incorrect, PRINT the correct answer. - Line 160 forces the computer to determine if the answer is correct.
+If so, PRINT a remark which praises the user and increases the user's score by 1. - Line 290 PRINT statement indicates the end of our program and displays the user's score.